 8. Changing terms

 Thanks to the Credit CARD Act of 2009, issuers have less flexibility to change your credit card terms without much notice.
 Issuers do have options if they want to move customers from a great cash back program to a less impressive program.
 The most used option is replacing one card type with another.
-When Citibank replaced the Dividend Platinum Select MasterCard with the Dividend World MasterCard, the cash back structure changed to be less beneficial for the customer.
-Even customers who opted out of the switch, which Citi approached as if it were mandatory for customers to accept, the cash back program was eventually reduced.

 The benefits spenders receive today can change at any time.
 Credit card issuers react quickly to market forces; when one issuer offers a higher benefit, other issuers often respond within a week to remain competitive.
 The same reaction can happen on the opposite direction.